KChen1250/NIST-DRMF-2015/README.md

-# 2016 NIST Internship
+# 2016 NIST
-Files and programs for my NIST ACMD DRMF Internship.
+Preliminary files and programs for my NIST Internship.

 ---